kanbanyte/sepb/assessments/evaluation.md

 Less than 13% of the participants encountered the issue

 ## Severity Ranking
-Categorizing usability issues by severity is important as it allows the team to prioritize problem-solving efforts, enabling the team to focus resources on addressing critical user experience problems first.
+Categorising usability issues by severity is important as it allows the team to prioritise problem-solving efforts, enabling the team to focus resources on addressing critical user experience problems first.

 #### High Severity
-These issues have a severe negative impact on usability and heavily impact a user's ability to achieve their goals.
+These issues have a severe negative impact on usability and heavily impact a user's ability to achieve their goals.\
 These issues often lead to task failure and user frustration.

 #### Medium Severity